Home/Spotlight/Mashup Lab works with Indigenous Youth

 Mashup Lab has worked over the past year with Cape Breton University and Unama’ki College to develop and execute an Indigenous Youth Entrepreneurship Program.

 The first two cohorts in late 2020 and early 2021 were held in person.
-This cohort in Potlotek’s is being executed virtually there has been a great turn out!
+This cohort in Potlotek’s is being executed virtually.
+There has been a great turnout!

 The program is designed for youth between the ages of 15-30 and has plans to run two programs after this one, one in We’koqma’q and one in Wagmatcook, both located within the Bras d’Or Lake Biosphere region.